How to Show Back & Forward Buttons in Safari for iPhone

 I saw confusion with this firsthand when a longtime Mac and iPhone user was annoyed with her iPhone, complaining to me that it always was buggy when using Safari and that Safari became usable and “stuck” on a single webpage, so she preferred to use Chrome on the iPhone instead.
 After asking her to show me what was happening, I realized it was the automatically hiding navigation buttons that were causing her grief, and that Safari wasn’t crashing or stuck on a website at all.
 After showing this simple solution to her, she said “wow that is easy, but how would I know to do that?” and remarked that many of her friend and coworkers had the same complaint.
 Many of these issues are just a result of changing up the user interface and switching things after users have become habituated to a certain behavior, when it changes so dramatically (and is not obvious) and no longer works as before, many users are convinced something is broken or wrong.

-This is obviously intended for iOS 7 and iOS 8, because prior versions of iOS always displayed navigation buttons and did not hide them automatically in the same way.
+This applies to the iPhone, iPad, and iPod touch, and is obviously intended for newer versions of iOS system software, including iOS 12, iOS 11, iOS 10, iOS 9, or anything newer than iOS 7 and iOS 8, because prior versions of iOS always displayed navigation buttons and did not hide them automatically in the same way.